Douglas Adams. Douglas Noel Adams (11 March 1952 – 11 May 2001) was an English writer, humorist, and dramatist.

-Isaac Asimov (/ˈaɪzɨk ˈæzɨmɒv/ EYE-zək AZ-ə-mov; born Isaak Yudovich Ozimov; c.
-January 2, 1920 – April 6, 1992) was an American author and professor of biochemistry at Boston University, best known for his works of science fiction and for his popular science books.
+" Isaac Asimov.
+Isaac Asimov (/ˈaɪzɨk ˈæzɨmɒv/; born Isaak Yudovich Ozimov; circa January 2, 1920 – April 6, 1992) was an American author and professor of biochemistry at Boston University, best known for his works of science fiction and for his popular science books.

-Early life Livingstone attended Altrincham Grammar School for Boys, and left armed with (he claims) only one A level in Geography.
-Ian Livingstone
+Roald Dahl - The Official Web Site.
+Eric Van Lustbader - Thrillers.
+Ian Livingstone.
+Early life Livingstone attended Altrincham Grammar School for Boys, where he earned (he claims) only one A level, in Geography.